zazen000/ubEnigma.py/README.md

 # ubEnigma.py
-ubEnigma.py - a Crypto module for hiding secret API keys and more
+A Crypto module for hiding secret API keys and more

 - @author: Al Sweigart with very little added by ZennDogg
   - from “Hacking Secret Ciphers with Python” by Al Sweigart